splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 Status of Database MetricSets
 --------------------------------------------------

-You can pause and resume indexing of database query performance data at any time from the :guilabel:`Standard MetricSets` section of :guilabel:`APM MetricSets`.
-You can also control the indexing of SQL and NoSQL database query performance data separately.
+You can pause and resume indexing of Database Query Performance data at any time from the :guilabel:`Standard MetricSets` section of :guilabel:`APM MetricSets`.
+You can also control the indexing of SQL and NoSQL tags separately.

 To pause the indexing of Database Query Performance data, select :guilabel:`Pause indexing` next to the database type.
 To resume, select :guilabel:`Resume indexing`.